JdPope/React-Glossary/Definitions.md

 A standardized way of creating and deploying web applications.

 ### React
 A JS framework with a specific way for designing and structuring a JS app, it offers both performance and composition benefits through its virtual DOM and JS extension, JSX.

 ### virtual DOM

 ### Babel
+A transpiler that converts JSX into vanilla JS.

 ### Webpack

 ### JSX
+An extension of vanilla JS similar to html, it follows a declarative writing structure meaning you can express what you want the UI to look like and JSX will take care of the rest.

 ### declarative vs. imperative(style of programming)
+To write imperative code is to write how something is done in detail(written *explicit* steps).
+Declarative means you write what you would *like* to do.
+Most JS is imperative.
+React is considered declarative because you can create the structure of the UI without giving it the explicit commands necessary for DOM manipulation in traditional JS.

 ### component chain